 A divorced person is one whose marriage has been dissolved.
 In Guernsey, this is after proceedings where the Court of Matrimonial Causes has ordered a final order of decree of divorce.
 A petitioner for divorce must satisfy the Court as to the breakdown of the marriage.

-Divorces pronounced in the UK are automatically recognised in Guernsey.
+Divorces pronounced in the UK are automatically recognised.
 Divorces pronounced across the EU are recognised save for the most exceptional circumstances.
 Recognition of divorces outside the EU depends on whether they are granted by proceedings.
-If by proceedings, and the procedure was followed correctly according to the local law, the foreign divorce is probably recognised.
+If by proceedings, and the procedure was followed correctly according to the local law, the foreign divorce will probably be recognised.
 Guernsey does not recognise divorces granted without judicial proceedings, since they do not always require giving advance notice to the wife.
 Specialist advice should be taken.

 An adopted person is a person recognised as adopted under the Adoption (Guernsey) Law, 1960.
 An adopted person is treated for all succession purposes as the child of the adoptive parent(s), and is no longer treated as the child of the birth parents.

 A legitimate person is one whose father and mother were married to each other at the time of his birth.
 The presumption of legitimacy is rebuttable.
 The time of birth includes any time in the period beginning with the insemination resulting in his birth or his conception, and ending with his birth.